-USAID’s Water and Development IDIQ (WADI) is a 5-year multi-award contract, whose purpose is to provide services in water programming to improve health through the delivery of sustainable water, sanitation, and hygiene (WASH), and to advance water resource management in agriculture for enhanced food security.
-NRCE serves USAID as a small business prime contractor, and with it’s partners provides services and technical support related to water in assisting sponsoring units in Bureaus and Missions worldwide to achieve their goals and objectives across all sectors.
+NRCE has partnered with USAID under several contract mechanisms, including USAID’s Water and Development IDIQ (WADI), which was a 5-year, multi-award contract whose purpose was to provide services in water programming to improve health through the delivery of sustainable water, sanitation, and hygiene (WASH) and to advance water resource management in agriculture for enhanced food security.
+NRCE served USAID as a small business prime contractor and, with partners, provided services and technical support related to water in assisting sponsoring units in Bureaus and Missions worldwide to achieve their goals and objectives across all sectors.
+NRCE currently holds a 7-year, multi-award contract with USAID for a Global Architect-Engineer Services Indefinite-Delivery, Indefinite-Quantity (A&E III) mechanism.
+NRCE, along with partners, is poised to provide global infrastructure services – including infrastructure planning, engineering design, construction supervision, and related support – ranging from quick response to short- and long-term services in the areas of water resources (surface water and groundwater), water supply, wastewater, environmental, on- and off-shore facilities, land and air transportation, geotechnical and underground resources, vertical structures, seismic resilience of structures, and master planning of urban, industrial, and commercial zones.

 In a rapidly changing environment, achieving water security for regions, nations, and individuals is one of the greatest development challenges confronting the world today.
 Climate change, population growth, increased energy demands and rising costs, increased urbanization, low sanitation coverage, watershed and environmental degradation, natural disasters, and conflict are putting water resources under increasing pressure.
 Yet access to clean water and sanitation is critical to improving health and increasing human productivity and economic growth.